jcame/virome_analysis-FOOD/README.md

 #### 4) Bacterial host-prediction of vOTUs

-- *This step predicts ORF and compare them against VOGs-NCBI + Anelloviruses (Circoviridae), for each viral genome the annotated proteins/genes are subjected to voting-consensus LCA system (winner-gets-it-all).
-In our in-house benchmark, we have obtained satifactory results in providing taxonomy (order level) to Shah et al. 2021 (https://doi.org/10.1101/2021.07.02.450849) viral genomes.
-This is a fast (greedy indeed) system, but it works at high taxonomy levels*
+- *This step searches (blastn) CRISPRs spacers + tRNAs derived from metagenome assemblies.
+Similar to Step 3, for each viral genome the identified genomic regions matching (CRISPRs spacers + tRNAs) are subjected to voting-consensus LCA system (winner-gets-it-all).

 #### 5) vOTUs abundance stats